 - A whistleblowing policy, which expressly encourages employees to disclose information relating to suspected incidents of slavery, servitude, forced or compulsory labour or human trafficking at work.

 - All new employees receive training on the firm’s procedures in relation to identifying and avoiding modern slavery.
-We are also developing an anti-slavery training programme for our managers, HR senior management team, procurement teams and other relevant staff so that they are aware of the issues surrounding modern slavery and what to do if they or their reporting staff suspect that it is taking place within our organisation or supply chains.
-This training will initially be provided to staff working in the United Kingdom, but will also be rolled out to our international offices in due course.
+We have also developed an anti-slavery training programme for our managers, HR senior management team, procurement teams and other relevant staff so that they are aware of the issues surrounding modern slavery and what to do if they or their reporting staff suspect that it is taking place within our organisation or supply chains.
+We aim to roll this training out to our international offices in due course.